ECS171-Team-15/ECS171-Team-15/README.md

 ```
 This will generate a csv file with our preprocessed data.

 4. Train the model.
 The source code contains the hyperparameters.
+By default, it will use `original.csv` as its preprocessed dataset.
 ```
 python3 con_model.py
 ```